fuchuanpu/TFusion/README.md

 We provide a minimal working demo to reproduce the majority of the results in the paper.

 > This repository and associated dataset are anonymous for the double-blind review process.
-> We are grateful to the anonymous sharing services `file.io` and `anonymous.4open.science`.
+> We are grateful to the anonymous sharing services `anonymous.4open.science`.

 ## 0x0 Hardware
 The code has been tested on a clean `Ubuntu 22.04` machine.
 Please ensure you have around 10GB of free disk space available for the dataset and the model.